Best Engine Assembly Lube

 Article by Mark Trotta

 When a freshly rebuilt engine is first fired up, there is a short amount of time before the oil reaches all parts of the motor.
-Without proper lubrication, heat develops quickly between moving metal parts, which can cause serious permanent damage.
+Without proper lubrication, heat develops rapidly between moving metal parts, which can cause serious permanent damage.

 best engine assembly lube